HighCoordination/trueChart-Menubar4Sense/README.md

 [Get trueChart-Menubar!](https://www.highcoordination.com/downloads/truechart-menubar/)

-## Build

-In order to further develop the trueChart-Menubar, the git-repo must first be cloned.
-Then perform locally the following step to build an extension that can be used in Qlik Sense®:

-1. npm install
-2. npm run build
-2. npm run zip -> builds/tcmenu-[version]_dev.zip

 ### _Qlik Sense Desktop_

 For _Qlik Sense Desktop_, simply extract the contents of the ZIP file to your